wnbilly/os202/README.md

 # os202
-Repository for the OS202 couirse at ENSTA Paris.
+Repository for the OS202 course at ENSTA Paris.